-Another celebrity couple that many people put up as relationship goals is Dax Shepard and Kristen Bell.
-Dax has shared that their relationship takes work, but it’s work he gladly does.
-He said that he and Kristen are very different, so different they had to have couples therapy at the beginning of their relationship.
+A celebrity couple that many people put up as relationship goals is Dax Shepard and Kristen Bell.
+Dax has said that he and Kristen are very different, so different that they had to have couples therapy at the beginning of their relationship.
 Why does he bother if they’re so different?
 Kristen, he told USA Today, is genuinely the nicest person I’ve ever met.
 “She has a personality that I want to be sitting on a porch with when I’m 80 years old.”
 Kindness may not matter on Twitter, but it matters in our homes.

 - Assume the best of your partner.
 S/he will want to live up to your good expectations.

 - If your partner puts on a few pounds, don’t just tell them to lose weight.
 Look at what’s changed and help them handle that situation better.

 In every healthy relationship I’ve seen, each person have their own lives separate from their relationship.
 They leave space for the other person to be themselves while simultaneously working for the growth of the relationship.
 The “us” in their relationship is the priority and each person have at least one night a month for “me-time.”

 - Design your life with someone who wants the same important things as you do.